 There are hundreds of combinations you can use to make green.
 You never have to use a green you aren’t happy with.

-Since colors can vary between manufacturers, it is a good idea to experiment with the paints you have to see what hues of green you get.
+Since colours can vary between manufacturers, it is a good idea to experiment with the paints you have to see what hues of green you get.

-A good idea is to purchase an inexpensive watercolor book such as this Canson one from Amazon or a notebook with paper that can handle paint.
+A good idea is to purchase an inexpensive watercolour book, such as this Canson one from Amazon, or a notebook with paper that can handle paint.
 Use it as a paint diary and make swatches of your paint mixes.

 Remember to write down your paint combinations so you will know how to replicate them in the future.